What is a Community Video Unit?

 Solutions-Based Media

-Each CVU produces “Video News Magazine” every six weeks.
-The content of the Magazine is decided by a Community Editorial Board based on viewer feedback and key campaign issues.
+Each CVU produces a “Video News Magazine” every six weeks.
+The content of the Video Magazine is based on viewer feedback and key campaign issues decided by a Community Editorial Board consisting of community members, the CVU producers and the sponsor NGO.
 Different segments might include:

 - Community News - the issues of poor communities, such as government schemes, local health issues and upcoming events that are not covered by the mainstream news